 She fits like a glove here, we're just so glad to have her!

 Pill's full name is Burnley Owens Landing.
 That is why we call her Pill.
-She has been with Pleasantburg Veterinary Clinic, Inc. since 2000.
+She has been with Pleasantburg Veterinary Clinic since 2000.
 She has fed, watered, scooped, cleaned, mopped and manned the front office.
-She is a veterinary technician and handles recalls, answers client questions, and provides a shoulder to cry on when the need arises.
+She is a valuable team member and handles recalls, answers client questions, and provides a shoulder to cry on when the need arises.

 We did not know how boring our lives were until Rikki Beth showed up.
-Moved from Bathing to Vet Tech in lightening speed.
 She is colorful, creative, a hard worker, always chipper and full of life.
 She is also a cosmetologist… so she can help your pet heal and make you look good, too!
 Did we mention she's ambidextrous?!

 Not a lot of free time, as she is in school, works full time and has three young boys, 2-legged and 4-legged who keep her extra busy!